 Our firm is dedicated to providing individuals and other types of clients with a wide array of investment advisory services.
-Our firm is a limited liability company formed under the laws of the State of Missouri in 2014 and has been in business as an investment adviser in Missouri since that time and in California since 2021.
+Our firm is a limited liability company formed under the laws of the State of Missouri in 2014 and has been in business as an investment adviser since that time.
 Our firm is wholly owned by Barry Watts.